 If you are wandering around the area at noon, the belfry is equipped with a carillon mechanism operating seven bells to some sweet tunes.
 The Cathedral was visited in 2015 by Pope Francis in what marked a huge event for a very Catholic Philippines.

 Another religious-themed landmark on the list of best places to visit in Manila is the statue of the Black Nazarene (Nazareno Negro).
 Together with the ‘Santo Nino’ statue in Cebu city, it’s the most revered religious icon in the Philippines.

 The statue is thought to be miraculous at the touch.
 It was carved from mesquite, a dark wood, and depicts a dark Jesus on his way to the crucifixion.
 It has resided in the Quiapo church, known as the minor Basilica of the Black Nazarene since the 18th century, and is open for veneration twenty-four hours a day.

-A small market which is set up just outside of the Basilica in Plaza Miranda sells mini reproductions of the statue as souvenirs.
-It is also home to more pagan activities like fortune telling, magic potions and card reading.
+A small market that is set up just outside of the Basilica in Plaza Miranda sells mini reproductions of the statue as souvenirs.
+It is also home to more pagan activities like fortune-telling, magic potions and card reading.

 7. Explore the Streets of Binondo (Chinatown)